naishe/humbledoor/README.md

 1. Copy the project to your RaspberryPi.
 2. Plug in power and internet connection to it.
 3. Setup the circuit and mechanical linkage to you door's latch as shown in the attached diagrams.
-[TODO: add diagrams]
+Scroll down for [circuit diagram](#circuit-diagram).
 4. **Setup Twitter credentials** and the control pin (the physical pin which the relay is connected to) in `conf.ini` file.
 5. Start the program by running `./humbledoor`.
 This will begin the program is background.
 To run the program in foreground use `./humbledoor -f`.
 Log can be found in `logs` directory.
 [TODO]